 310w X 5hrs/day = 1,550Wh/day or 1.550kWh/day

 How much energy will your whole system produce?

 Homeowners usually install a whole system of panels, so let’s expand our one panel to a system of 25.
 This nets about 38.8kWh/day, or roughly 14,143kWH/year.
-The average household uses 10,649kWh/year, so this system should keep you well supplied all year.
+The average consumption for residential utility uses 10,715kWh/year, so this system should keep you well supplied all year.